-Definitions Character Areas A specific geographic area or district within the community that: Has unique or special characteristics to be preserved or enhanced, Potential to evolve into a unique area with more intentional guidance of future development, Requires special attention due to unique development issues.
-Each character area is a planning sub-area within the community where more detailed, small-area planning and implementation of certain policies, investments, incentives, or regulations may be applied in order to preserve, improve, or otherwise influence its future development patterns in a manner consistent with the Community Goals Community Local jurisdiction (county or municipality) or group of local jurisdictions (in the case of a joint plan) that are preparing a local plan Comprehensive Plan A plan meeting these Minimum Standards and Procedures.
+Definitions Character Areas A specific geographic area or district within the community that: Has unique or special characteristics to be preserved or enhanced, Has Potential to evolve into a unique area with more intentional guidance of future development, Requires special attention due to unique development issues.
+Each character area is a planning sub-area within the community where more detailed, small-area planning and implementation of certain policies, investments, incentives, or regulations may be applied in order to preserve, improve, or otherwise influence its future development patterns in a manner consistent with the Community Goals Community Local jurisdiction (county or municipality) or group of local jurisdictions (in the case of a joint plan) that are preparing a local plan Comprehensive Plan A plan meeting the Minimum Standards and Procedures.
 The comprehensive plan must be prepared pursuant to the Minimum Standards and Procedures for preparation of comprehensive plans and for implementation of comprehensive plans, established by the Department in accordance with O.C.G.A.
 50-8-7.1(b) and 50-8-7.2 Comprehensive Planning Process Planning by counties or municipalities in accordance with the Minimum Standards and Procedures in O.C.G.A.
-50-8-7.1(b) and 50-8-7.2 Conflict Any conflict, dispute, or inconsistency arising: Between or among plans, or components thereof, for any counties or municipalities, as proposed, prepared, proposed to be implemented, or implemented Between or among plans for any regions, as proposed, prepared, proposed to be implemented, or implemented Between or among plans, or components thereof, for any counties or municipalities and plans for the region which include such counties or municipalities, as such plan are proposed, prepared, proposed to be implemented, or implemented Core Elements Community, Goals, Needs and Opportunities, and Community Work Program.
-These are the primary elements that must be included, at a minimum, in each community's Comprehensive Plan
+50-8-7.1(b) and 50-8-7.2 Conflict Any conflict, dispute, or inconsistency arising: Between or among plans, or components thereof, for any counties or municipalities, as proposed, prepared, proposed to be implemented, or implemented Between or among plans for any regions, as proposed, prepared, proposed to be implemented, or implemented Between or among plans, or components thereof, for any counties or municipalities and plans for the region which include such counties or municipalities, as such plan are proposed, prepared, proposed to be implemented, or implemented

-Definitions Core Elements Community, Goals, Needs and Opportunities, and Community Work Program.
-These are the primary elements that must be included, at a minimum, in each community's Comprehensive Plan County Any county of this state Days Meaning calendar days, unless otherwise specified Density An objective measurement of the number of people or residential units allowed per unit of land, such as dwelling units per acre Department Department of Community Affairs established under O.C.G.A.50-8-1 Governing Body Board of Commissioners of a county, sole commissioner or a county, council, commissioners, or other governing authority of a county or municipality Infrastructure Man-Made structures which serve the common needs of the population, such as: sewage disposal systems; potable water systems; potable water wells serving a system; solid waste disposal sites or retention areas; stormwater systems; utilities; piers; docks; navigation channels; bridges; roadways Qualified Local Government Any county, municipality, or other political subdivision of the state МРО Metropolitan Planning Organization, a federally designated agency created in urban areas containing more than 50,000 people that are charged with conducting comprehensive, coordinated planning processes to determine that transportation needs of their respective constituencies, and prioritizing and programming projects (bicycle and pedestrian projects) for federal funding Minimum Standards and Procedures Minimum Standards and Procedures, including the minimum elements which shall be addressed and included, for preparation of comprehensive plans, for implementation of comprehensive plans, for updates of comprehensive plans including update schedules, and for participation in the coordinated and comprehensive planning process
+Definitions Core Elements mmunity, Goals, Needs and Opportunities, and mmunity Work Program. ese are the primary elements that must be included, at a minimum, each community's comprehensive plan County Any county of this state Days Meaning calendar days, unless otherwise specified Density An objective measurement of the number of people or residential units allowed per unit of land, such as dwelling units per acre Department Department of Community Affairs established under O.C.G.A.50-8-1 Governing Body Board of Commissioners of a county, sole commissioner or a county, council, commissioners, or other governing authority of a county or municipality Infrastructure Man-made structures which serve the common needs of the population, such as: sewage disposal systems; potable water systems; potable water wells serving a system; solid waste disposal sites or retention areas; stormwater systems; utilities; piers; docks; navigation channels; bridges; roadways Qualified Local Government Any county, municipality, or other political subdivision of the state мро Metropolitan Planning Organization, a federally designated agency created in urban areas containing more than 50,000 people that are charged with conducting comprehensive, coordinated planning processes to determine the transportation needs of their respective constituencies, and prioritizing and programming projects (bicycle and pedestrian projects) for federal funding Minimum Standards and Procedures comprehensive plans, for implementation of comprehensive plans, for undates of comprehensive plans including undate schedules, and for